Lachie-Perris/GEOS3009_PartA/README.md

 # GEOS3009 Github Codespace

 Open the Github Codespace.
-Click <>Code and select 'create a codespace on main'.
+Click <>Code and select '+' and 'create a codespace on main'.

-You can run your codespace in VScode, but JupyterLab is preferred.
+You can run your codespace in VScode but JupyterLab is preferred.

 Once your codespace is open, select notebooks -> Prac_A_waves.ipynb